-The Jacksonville shooting killed a devoted dad, a beloved mom and a teen helping support his family
+The Jacksonville shooter killed a devoted dad, a beloved mom and a teen helping support his family

 “My mother, she was a good woman,” Payne told The Associated Press in a brief phone call Monday.

-Gallion, 29, was shot while enter the store’s front door with his girlfriend, who escaped.
+Gallion, 29, was shot while entering the store’s front door with his girlfriend, who escaped.

 “My brother shouldn’t have lost his life,” his sister, Latiffany Gallion, said.
 “A simple day of going to the store, and he’s taken away from us forever.”